LorittaBot/DiscordInteraKTions/README.md

         "character", // The command label
         "So many choices, so little time..." // The command description shown in the Discord UI ) {
-        executor = CharacterExecutor // This is a reference to what executor should execute the command }
+        executor = CharacterExecutor() // This is a reference to what executor should execute the command }
 }

 class CharacterExecutor : SlashCommandExecutor() {
-    companion object : SlashCommandExecutorDeclaration() { // This needs to be a class reference to the executor class!
-        // By default, if you don't override the options, no options will be set override val options = Option

-        object Option : ApplicationCommandOptions() {
+    inner class Options : ApplicationCommandOptions() {
         val character = string("character", "Select a Character!") { // Here we are creating a String option choice("loritta", "Loritta Morenitta :3") // ...with custom choices! choice("pantufa", "Pantufa ;w;")
             choice("gabriela", "Gabriela ^-^")
         }

         val repeat = optionalLong("repeat", "How many times the character name should be repeated") // Here we are creating a Int option
-        }
     }

     override suspend fun execute(context: ApplicationCommandContext, args: SlashCommandArguments) {